-When Deloitte recently surveyed Millennials, it found the ones that planned to stay with their employer more than five years were twice as likely to have a mentor (68 percent) than not (32 percent).
+When Deloitte recently surveyed Millennials, it found the ones that planned to stay with their employer for more than five years were twice as likely to have a mentor (68 percent) than not (32 percent).

-At small or growing organizations, senior staff benefit too, because mentoring develops coaching and management skills, points out Laura Kukulan Baker, an HR business partner at ClearCompany, who started a successful mentoring program for the Boston-based business transparency software firm.
+At small or growing organizations, senior staff benefits too, because mentoring develops coaching and management skills, points out Laura Kukulan Baker, an HR business partner at ClearCompany, who started a successful mentoring program for the Boston-based business transparency software firm.

 Ready to start a mentoring program in your workplace?
 Try these five strategies: